rogeriochaves/codesearch/README.md

 python3 codesearch/cli.py bash replace text in file
 ```

-Try it a second time, after warmup this is way fast
+Try it a second time, after warmup predictions will be as fast as if you had a local server running

 #### Alfred Integration